jvilchez2012/Terraform-Labs/README.md

 # Terraform-Labs

-This is just a collection of terraform code i've been working on my local labs.
+This is just a collection of terraform code I've been working on my local labs.